 If you have relocated since an order regarding alimony or child support has been entered by a court it is important to understand your options with regard to enforcing these foreign judgments in your new home state.
 Enforcing foreign orders is governed by the Uniform Interstate Family Support Act, however, the governing laws are lengthy and can be difficult to navigate.
-Therefore, when attempting to enforce an out of state support order ensure you are properly represented by a Pensacola Family Law Attorney to fight for your rights and guide you through this process.
+Therefore, when attempting to enforce an out of state support order ensure you are properly represented by a family law attorney to fight for your rights and guide you through this process.

 The Uniform Interstate Family Support Act was formulated to provide states with a national standard for the enforcement of foreign orders.
 Although the Act provides that certain courts or states have higher jurisdiction, the courts are required to work together to collaboratively reach a solution for the family.
 Therefore, if you have moved to Florida and have a support order from a different state you can seek enforcement of the foreign order in the state of Florida, however, certain protocols must be followed.

 Under the Full Faith and Credit Clause of the Constitution Florida courts must recognize and can enforce a judicial order of another state.
 Therefore, you may file your Petition for Enforcement in Florida, regarding a foreign court order.
 However, if the foreign court still retains continued and exclusive jurisdiction, Florida will not be able to retain jurisdiction over the matter and must return it to the initial court.
 This exclusive jurisdiction may be overcome if the parties to the case agree to the new jurisdiction of the Florida court, or if neither party or child resides within the initial state.
 Even if Florida is able to retain jurisdiction over the foreign case, they will still be required to adhere to the initial state’s laws regarding the support.